ransaked1/UniversityCoursework/README.md

 ### COMP2207

 Distributed Systems course in my second semester.
 Contains a small lab and a final coursework that implements a distributed file system written in Java.
+All code needs compilation.

 All code was written in **Java version 17.0.2**.
 All documents are in PDF format.

 ### COMP2211

 Software Engineering Group Project in my second semester.
 Contains an Ad Auction Dashboard completely developed in Java by me and 3 other teammates.
 I was responsible for most of the backend and coordinated the Agile work.
+Coursework can be run without compilation on any PC supporting Java 17.
+See the project folder for details.

 All code was written in **Java version 17.0.2**.
 All documents are in PDF format.